IDCoin/IDCoin/README.md

 Skype: The_Little_Duke

+* 2014-10-12 *

+Research continues!
+The current thought is to have IDENTITY SERVERS accept PGP keys and send an ecrypted email to the individual to decrypt and click on a link inside to confirm receipt an in return will receive an IDCOIN to their wallet/key ring.

+From here, the invididual we be permitted to STAKE additional coins that are meant to be used for REPUTATIONAL EVENTS, which can include signing other peoples keys.

+The more coins you accrue in your primary IDCOIN account, the more coins you are permitted to stake.
+This is a means of testing/showing MOJO.

+A normalized VOTE on a reputation event could be represented by .00000001 - .99999999 as a TXFEE

+To encourage transactions the coins could have a DECAY built such the holders would have to "STAKE OR DIE" so that the new coins being generated would eventually replace those coins that are expiring.

+Very simply the IDENTITY SERVER could periodically perform a "PROOF OF IDENTITY" test by sending a new encrypted email to the KEY HOLDER and then reward for ACKNOWLEDGEMENT.

+This means that even if an individual let their initial IDCOIN expire and had not staked new coins, the system could replenish the holder at the next POI interval.

 *UPDATED*

 Our current plan is to use part of crowdsourced funds to pay a BOUNTYSOURCE to the OpenGPG developers to add in support for the Bitcoin like ECC keys called out RFC 6637 - Elliptic Curve Cryptogrpahy in PGP